LudoPinelli/comment-box.nvim/README.md

     bottom_right = "╯",
   },
   line_width = 70, -- width of the lines
-  line = { -- symbols used to draw a line
+  lines = { -- symbols used to draw a line
     line = "─",
     line_start = "─",
     line_end = "─",